zinaheng/PetNeeds/README.md

 **Required Must-have Stories**

 * Splash screen displays logo and name.
-* User can enter their zipcode in a search bar to find businesses neear them.
+* User can enter their zipcode in a search bar to find businesses near them.
 * User can choose business categories from a dropdown menu.
 * User can scroll through suggested businesses in a list.
 * User is sent to a detail screen where the business they select will be shown with more information